ProgKorn/BCI/README.md

 <br/> The current associated study can be found https://drive.google.com/file/d/1AorPgls7WNlbUl-t3Z5v_FhRAFpOzsM1/view?usp=sharing

 # How to use
 Please refer to the comments in the code and rename the paths for the datasets, CSVs and folders according to your setup.
+For training and building the algorithm, ensure a folder is created to hold the data.
+In the original it was called *Depression Data*.
+For testing the algorithm, ensure a separate folder is created to hold that data.
+In the original code it was called *Depression Tester*.
 Ensure the pkl is extracted and ensure its path is correct in the code.
-If additional data is required for testing, ensure it is placed in the correct folder.
-If attempting to rebuild and train the algorithm, convert the EEG data and features into a CSV after processing to save time and resources.

 # Datasets
 Major Depressive Disorder (MDD) EEG data was obtained from Figshare, authored by Wajid Mumtaz